You’re a Christian. You sense God has more for you. You want to go deeper. You want to make a difference.

 The next class of Colson Fellows will begin their study near the end of summer, and the deadline to apply is May 15.
 Visit ColsonFellows.org to learn more.

 Know the Truth, Know the Culture: Acquiring the Tools of a Christian Worldview

 Take the opportunity to learn to navigate today’s culture and re-shape it in a way that is pleasing to God.
-Get more information on the Colson Fellows Program and how to apply by clicking on the link below.
+Get more information on the Colson Fellows Program by clicking on the link below.
 But hurry–the application deadline is May 15.

 Have a Follow-up Question?

 Want to dig deeper?

 If you want to challenge yourself as many others have done, sign up below.